bolt/docs/docs/extensions/advanced/storage-repositories.md

     ];
 }
 ```

-That alias should match the **"unprefixed"** table name your entity data should be stored in.
+That alias should match the **"unprefixed"** table name your entity data should
+be stored in.

-If your data are going to be stored in the `bolt_foo` table, you alias should be `foo`
+If your data are going to be stored in the `bolt_foo` table, you alias should
+be `foo`.

-**Note:** the default table prefix is `bolt_`
+**Note:** The default table prefix is `bolt_`

 Custom Repository to Manage Entity Defined in Contenttype.Yml
 -------------------------------------------------------------

-Sometimes it may be convenient to define content structure through the [contenttype.yml](../../contenttypes/intro)  file ( in particular to enjoy easy field declaration and to take advantage of the backend auto generated Create/Read/Update/Delete  UI ).
-If you would like to manage those content entities through a custom repository: we've got you covered!
+Sometimes it may be convenient to define content structure through the
+[contenttype.yml](../../contenttypes/intro) file (in particular to enjoy easy
+field declaration and to take advantage of the backend auto generated
+Create/Read/Update/Delete UI ).

+If you would like to manage those content entities through a custom repository:
+we've got you covered!

-Firstly You must create a custom Entity file which represents your content type and which extends `\Bolt\Storage\Entity\Content` and then map that entity to your custom repository.
-Your custom repository must also extend `\Bolt\Storage\Repository\ContentRepository` and override the createQueryBuilder method as outlined below:
+Firstly You must create a custom Entity file which represents your content type
+and which extends `\Bolt\Storage\Entity\Content`, and then map that entity to
+your custom repository.

+Your custom repository must also extend `\Bolt\Storage\Repository\ContentRepository`
+and override the createQueryBuilder method as outlined below:

 For example, if we define a "races" content type like below: